 Paul Fothergill, compliance policy and regulatory development manager, Sesame Bankhall Group

 |11.25-11.45||A day in the life of a lender

 Understanding the rationale for different lending strategies.
 Why do lenders make the lending decisions they do, particularly in the current climate?
 Why do some lenders ask for certain documentation or verification of a borrower's circumstances when others don’t?
 What leads to withdrawal of products or a change of criteria, sometimes with little notice?
 How do you equip yourself to ensure you are working with lenders to get the submission process right first time?

 Jeremy Duncombe, director of intermediary distribution, Accord Mortgages

 We are in a period of changing client requirements and evolving customer financial circumstances.
 Furlough leave, the threat of redundancy and potentially a sustained recession have added to the pressures of restriction of movement.
 As a result, your advisers’ clients will experience a range of emotions that you will need to manage in your customer contact.
 How do you keep clients optimistic, informed and realistic about the options available to them?

 In the new, more digitised/remote contact world, what is best practice when explaining the mortgage process to a borrower?

 How can you adapt when dealing with different customers exhibiting diverse emotional responses?

 What makes a successful administrator?
-Listen to some experienced administrators talking about the challenges and highlights of the role; the tips and tricks that help increase efficiency, build and cement relationships and enables them to perform their role at a consistently high level.
-The panel session will give you the opportunity to submit questions prior to the event for coverage in this session.
+Listen to some experienced administrators talking about the challenges and highlights of the role; the tips and tricks that help increase efficiency, build and cement relationships and enable them to perform their role at a consistently high level.
+Delegates can submit questions prior to the event for coverage in this session.